olebedev/go-starter-kit/README.md

 ```
 $ make serve
 ```
 that's it.
-Open [http://localhost:5001/](http://localhost:5001/) at your browser.
+Open [http://localhost:5001/](http://localhost:5001/)(if you use default port) at your browser.
 Now you ready to start coding your awesome project.

 ## Build